 Wise people often say that to expect little from life is to be eternally surprised and delighted when life throws you the good oil.
 I was reminded of this last week when I attended a VECCI Women in Business Luncheon.
 As a veteran of the real estate industry, I’m quite used to industry/union events being a mix of ‘you can do it’ messages trumped by a speech about superannuation or life insurance.
 Reader, I had one of the BEST TIMES at a networking luncheon I can remember.
 Held at the ultra-luxe Myer Mural Hall, a wide cross-section of business women were plied with nifty bubbles, delicious food and treated to the dulcet tones of Megan Quinn, one of the co-creators of Net-a-porter.
-Today’s Ruby Slipper (Iolanthe pictured above with Kyra of Pybus PR) blog documents the highly charismatic Megan’s words of wisdom.
+Today’s Ruby Assembly (Iolanthe pictured above with Kyra of Pybus PR) blog documents the highly charismatic Megan’s words of wisdom.

 VECCI Women In Business Luncheon: Networking made surprisingly fun and deluxe.